ihungalexhsu/ihungalexhsu.github.io/_pages/about.md

 </p>

 <p align="left">
-  My research goal is to enhance AI systems with enhanced accountability, reliability and accessibility on understanding and processing human languages.
-Consequently, my research focus includes methods for building knowledge bases/graphs & integrating external knowledge into models for better accountability, helping models to generate with grounded responses, and extending their applicability to a wider range of languages.
+  My research goal is to enhance AI systems with enhanced accountability, reliability and accessibility on understanding and reason human languages.
+Consequently, my research focus includes methods for building knowledge bases/graphs & integrating external knowledge and tools into models for better accountability, helping models to generate with grounded responses, and extending their applicability to a wider range of languages.
 </p>

 <p align="left">